25 Speed Dates in Dutch

 Speed dating is a relatively new concept, apparently started by Jewish communities in the late 90s to help shy people pair-off.
 I had only ever seen it on some American TV shows, and not really thought much about it.

-Only, for the first time in a while (apart from Paris) it isn’t working because of the different dynamic in inviting people out here.
-You generally don’t meet someone up this week for coffee or lunch; you have to propose a time long in advance and understand the Dutch need to be organised; something which contrasts with my preference for spontaneity.
-Also, Dutch people have their set network of friends and it’s turning out to be incredibly hard to break into that.
+You generally don't meet someone up this week for coffee or lunch; you have to propose a time long in advance and understand the Dutch need to be organised; something which contrasts with my preference for spontaneity.
+Also, Dutch people have their set network of friends and it's turning out to be incredibly hard to break into that.

 If the majority of my conversations with the Dutch are going to be brief, then I decided to think of a better way to take advantage of these conversations.
 Speed dating just hit me as the obvious way to test it out, and I found a place that organises it and had a session for 20-35 year olds last night!